 The beachfront in this seaside suburb of Melbourne may be surpassed only by the abundance of excellent dining options available all over St. Kilda.
 St. Kilda is home to numerous restaurants serving up everything from traditional Australian fare to contemporary takes on Italian, Mexican, Vietnamese, seafood, and more.
 It's great that many of these places have a view of the water or the city.

-Award-winning Donovans in St Kilda is one of Melbourne's most iconic restaurants.
-Famous for the excellent food, relaxed vibe and beachside location, Donovans is best enjoyed via the floor-to-ceiling windows and outdoor terrace.
+Donovans in St. Kilda is one of Melbourne's most renowned eateries, having won a slew of awards for its cuisine.
+Donovans is known for its excellent food, casual ambience, and prime beachfront location, all of which are best appreciated from the restaurant's floor-to-ceiling windows and outdoor terrace.